JoseRoca/WinFBX/docs/DateTime/DateTime Procedures.md

 Returns the current bias for local time translation.
 The bias is the difference between Coordinated Universal Time (UTC) and local time.
 All translations between UTC and local time are based on the following formula: UTC = local time + bias.
 Units = minutes.

 ```
-FUNCTION AfxTimeZoneBias () AS DWORD
+FUNCTION AfxTimeZoneBias () AS LONG
 ```

 # <a name="AfxTimeZoneDaylightBias"></a>AfxTimeZoneDaylightBias